 1: Test Drive Data Collection (2019, Fine: EUR 1.1 Million)

-In 2019, Volkswagen was
+In 2019,

+notice.
 The company failed to display proper signage (camera symbols and data

 processing information) as required by GDPR.
 The Lower Saxony Data Protection